Edward Walker

 Wen, Yuni, Edward T. Walker, and Lori Yue.
 Forthcoming.
 “By the People and for the People: Double-Edged Effects of Platform User-Mobilization on Public Policies.”
 Academy of Management Discoveries.

 Vasi, Ion Bogdan and Edward T. Walker.
-Forthcoming 2024.
+2024.
 “Subnational Environmental Policy: Trends and Issues.”
 Annual Review of Sociology.

 Walker, Edward T., Tijs van den Broek, Anna Priante, and Michel Ehrenhard.
 2023.
 “Patient-Activist or Ally?
 Assessing the Effectiveness of Conscience and Beneficiary Constituents in Disease Advocacy Fundraising.”
 Sociology of Health and Illness 45(8): 1652-1672.